 U.S. Bank CD Special

 The U.S. Bank CD Specials offer rates a cut above the bank’s regular CDs.
 You will need a higher minimum deposit to open a CD Special account, compared to the regular CDs.
-There are only three terms available, however.
-Plus, only the 58-month account offers a rate over 1%.

 |U.S. Bank CD Special*||Minimum Deposit||APY|